Harsha-bonthu/PROU-TRACK1/README.md

 - Cart, favorites, and recorded orders are namespaced per signed-in user when possible (stored under `user:<email>:` keys in `localStorage`).
 The admin dashboard aggregates data across the global and user-scoped keys so you can analyze interactions from your local testing.

+## Deploying the demo (quick)

+- A GitHub Actions workflow is included to publish the repo root to GitHub Pages on every push to `main` (`.github/workflows/deploy.yml`).
+After pushing to `main`, Pages will be available at `https://<your-username>.github.io/<repo-name>/` (GitHub may take a minute to publish).

+## Accessibility & usability improvements

+- Added a keyboard `Skip to content` link, focus trapping for modal/drawers, and improved keyboard navigation.
+These changes make the demo friendlier to keyboard users and screen readers.

+## Notes
+- The demo stores orders locally by default.
+If you enable Firebase Auth or a backend, user data will be namespaced and can be persisted server-side.

 ## Offline assets bundled

 - Product images have been bundled into the `assets/` folder so the demo runs offline.
 If you served the site earlier from remote images, the app will now use local assets.